GabePhilbs/rock-paper-2/readme.txt

  	- Just insert more layers in the playersList
  	-the game will include them all in the tournament

+ # I used index numbers to define the winner.
+This way, the weapons array can be altered and the code still works.

-# because of the NATURE of the TOURNAMENT -- one of every two players is eliminated, and the remaining number must still be even
+# Because of the NATURE of the TOURNAMENT -- one of every two players is eliminated, and the remaining number must still be even
   until only one is left -- the number of players must be a POWER of 2

-# the program works in layers
+# The program works in layers
   	- round
   	- game - as many rounds as it take for one player to achieve the minimum victories
   	- matchmaking  - makes every player get in a game